Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

 Use a Color Wheel

 Instead of the neutral colors I’ve shown throughout this post, perhaps you’d prefer a floor with a bit more going on.
-The best way to achieve a harmonious color palette with a to find complementary colors.
+The best way to achieve a harmonious color palette with your oak is with complementary colors.

 A complementary color scheme draws from two colors on the opposite side of the color wheel.
 The result is a high-contrast color combo that pops.